In This Hub:

 Do women have power?
 We believe they do.
 However, often the nature of power is misunderstood - especially by the young.

-Beware Ye Young Romans, Who Would Venture Among Barbarians
+Beware Ye Young Romans Among Barbarians

 One of the bigger mistakes young people can make is to assume that because they are breaking 'the rules' of where they come from, that there are NO rules at all.
 This is especially true when it comes to 'partying.'
 No matter where you go, there are rules.
 And violating those rules has consequences -- especially in less-than-civilized circles.
-Using the analogy of Romans and Barbarians we discuss how your assumptions about people will behave can get you into deep trouble
+Using the analogy of Romans and Barbarians we discuss how your assumptions about people will behave can get you into deep trouble.

 Body Sacrosanct